 Where You Can Try It

-Japanese vegetarian dishes can be found in many Japanese restaurants around the world as well as in traditional Japanese homes.
+This cuisine can be tasted in many Japanese restaurants as well as in houses of the Japanese people.

 Conclusion